3uild-3thos/advanced-rust/Readme.md

 1. Native Rust Vault

-   1.1 - Mastering account checks.
+   1.1 - Mastering account checks
-   1.2 - Native Rust smart contract structure
+   1.2 - Your first Native Rust vault
-   1.3.
-How to choose a
+   1.3 - Program testing in Native Rust

 2. We will be delving into